 5. If you can do so safely, protect the home from further damage.

 Your home insurance policy might require that you have to protect your home from further damage after a loss if it’s safe to do so.
 If you can safely protect your home, you might need to do things like boarding up windows.

 6. Make a list of the belongings that have been destroyed or lost.

 It’s also important to have a list of the belongings and items that have been lost and need to be replaced.
-That’s why it’s super helpful to have a home inventory – you’ll know exactly what you need to add to your list and the value of these items.
+That’s why it’s helpful to have a home inventory – you’ll know exactly what you need to add to your list and the value of these items.
 (And if you happen to have access to receipts of any major items, you can unearth them so you can show them to your insurance company.)

 7. Leave all the damaged items in the home.

 Don’t take any of the damaged items out of the house.
 The adjuster will need to see everything the way it is.
-If you can, you can take pictures or videos of the scene and the damage to keep for your own reference – could be helpful someday.
+If you can, you can take pictures or videos of the scene and the damage to keep for your own reference – they could be helpful someday.

 8. If you have to live elsewhere, save receipts from additional living expenses.